HumanCellAtlas/dcp-community/rfcs/text/0011-query-by-metadata-schema-versions.md

 ### User Stories

 *Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*
-* As a data wrangle, I would like to be able to push new data adhering to the latest metadata schema without having to wait for every single component to be compatible with the new schema versions.
+* As a data wrangler, I would like to be able to push new data adhering to the latest metadata schema without having to wait for every single component to be compatible with the new schema versions.
 * As a DCP developer working on a downstream component (e.g. Matrix Service, Secondary Analysis, etc.) I would like to receive notification about new data adhering to new metadata schema versions as soon as I am ready without having to